hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   Is required when creating resources.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
   More info: http://kubernetes.io/docs/user-guide/identifiers#names

-* `metadata` -
-  (Required)
-  Metadata associated with this Service, including name, namespace, labels, and annotations.
-Structure is documented below.

 * `location` -
   (Required)